 Having daylight 24/7 is very energizing.
 Many people have trouble sleeping.
 The lawn grows around the clock.
 You see/hear people mowing their lawn at 2am in the night.
 On the Saturday around summer solstice, there is even a baseball game without floodlight that starts at 10 pm.
 It’s a Must-see when you are in Fairbanks as a tourist at that time.

 The White Nights also mean there are no fireworks on Independence Day in Interior Alaska.
 You wouldn’t be able to see them.
-Despite some cheechako (pronounced chée-CHA-ko; Chinook word for someone not born in Alaska who has lived there less than 20 years; greenhorn, newcomer) buy them in the local grocery stores for their 4th of July party.
+Despite some cheechako (pronounced chée-CHA-ko; Chinook word for someone not born in Alaska or for someone who has lived there less than 20 years; greenhorn, newcomer) buy them in the local grocery stores for their 4th of July party.

 Speaking of fireworks.
 Can you imagine that the lack of Independence Day fireworks can be a drama for parents when they just recently moved to Alaska?